Saint Andrew's is the parish church for the village of Ombersley which lies within the Worcester Diocese of the Church of England.

 The First Sunday in the Month

 A Common Worship Holy Communion service is held at 11:00 a.m.
-A crèche is available at the back of the church: children are welcome to join their families for a blessing at the altar.
+Children are welcome to join their families for a blessing at the altar.

 The Second Sunday in the Month

-A ‘Short Service’, family-friendly and often ‘themed’, is held at 9:30 a.m.
+A ‘Friendly informal Sunday Service’, FISS family-friendly and often ‘themed’, is held at 10 a.m.
 This lay-led service does not include Holy Communion and is particularly suitable for children to attend.
-There is coffee afterwards.
+This is likely to be outside in the summer.
+There're refreshments afterwards.

 The Third Sunday in the Month

-This service will take the form of Common Worship Morning Prayer, it will be held at 9:30am and will be lay-led.
+This service will take the form of Common Worship Morning Prayer, it will be held at 10 am and will be lay-led.
+Coffee to follow

 The Fourth Sunday in the Month